How to get your kids to eat cabbage? This is my ULTIMATE Bubble and Squeak – an AMAZING way to use up leftover mash potato!

-- In a bowl, mix the cabbage with the mashed potato and a pinch of salt and pepper.
-Form into 4 or 5 patties.
+- Preheat the grill (broiler).
+Then in a bowl, mix the cabbage with the mashed potato, salt and pepper.

-- Serve the bubble and squeak, bacon and beans with brown sauce and crusty bread
+- Serve the bubble and squeak with brown sauce if you like.

 Some of the links in this post are affiliate links – which means if you buy the product I get a small commission (at no extra cost to you).
 If you do buy, then thank you!
 That’s what helps us to keep Kitchen Sanctuary running.
 The nutritional information provided is approximate and can vary depending on several factors.
 For more information please see our Terms & Conditions.